NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 The investment philosophy underlying each model portfolio is grounded in Modern Portfolio Theory, which refers to the process of attempting to maximize return for any level of risk in a portfolio.
 This risk-reward optimization is accomplished through diversification across asset classes and within asset classes for both equities and fixed-income.

-BrightPlan uses its goals-based investment strategy software to recommend the investment portfolio model that BrightPlan believes is best suited for each client and that client’s goals.
+BrightPlan uses its goals-based investment strategy software to recommend the investment asset allocation that BrightPlan believes is best suited for each client and that client’s goals.
 In making these recommendations, BrightPlan’s automated software considers the information that the client has provided through BrightPlan’s website about the client’s goal time horizon, withdrawal timeframe, and risk tolerance.

-Information about each portfolio model is available to clients within the BrightPlan application.
+Information about each recommended asset allocation is available to clients within the BrightPlan application.

 B. Risk Factors

 Investing in securities, including mutual funds and ETFs, involves risk of loss that clients should be prepared to bear.
-Client account returns will fluctuate, and you may lose money by investing in mutual funds and ETFs.
+Client account returns will fluctuate, and you may lose money by investing in securities.

 Below are some more specific risks of investing: